octarinesec/MAPL/MAPL_adapter/README.md

 ## Installation

 Installing the adapter in a cluster with Kubernetes, Istio and the bookinfo app is described in [Adapter Installation](https://github.com/octarinesec/MAPL/tree/master/MAPL_ADAPTER/docs/ADAPTER_INSTALLATION.md) document.

+## Adapter Roadmap

+* fix broken logs
+* check use of istio's workload name and namespace